Written by jamie#9248

 Arguably her least useful constellation.
-10% pyro damage isn’t a lot in the grand scheme, and as with her ascension 4 passive, the energy produced is flat and not affected by energy recharge% modifiers.
-However, the amount of energy is still noticeable (9 energy in total will be restored for the entire team once the Burst runs its course) and will alleviate a fair amount of weight from her supports, allowing them to be built for more damage.
-Ultimately, this C6 isn’t anywhere near as as strong as other 5* C6 constellations like Ganyu’s, Hu Tao’s or Eula’s, so acquire this purely for completionists sake.
+10% Pyro DMG Bonus isn’t a lot in the grand scheme, and as with her 4th Ascension Passive, the Energy produced is flat and not affected by Energy Recharge% modifiers.
+However, the amount of Energy is still noticeable (9 energy in total will be restored for every character in the team once the Burst runs its course) and will alleviate a fair amount of weight from her supports, allowing them to be built for more damage.
+Ultimately, this C6 isn’t anywhere near as as strong as other 5* C6 like Ganyu’s, Hu Tao’s, or Eula’s; so acquire this purely for completionists sake.

 Learning How To Control And Enhance Klee

 Klee is at a significant disadvantage if you are unable to break her free of her base shackles.
-Like all other offensive catalysts, her default, uninterrupted combos are slow and clunky.
-Klee also deals a lot of her damage through strong but slow charge attacks.
+Like all other offensive Catalysts users, her default, uninterrupted combos are slow and clunky.
+Klee also deals a lot of her damage through strong but slow Charged Attack.
 She is also naturally easily staggered, so getting hit in a slow animation can send this kid flying.
 When played badly, things can get ugly.